Social Media & Influencer Marketing

 Don’t Go It Alone Without Media Contacts

 Veteran Product Hunt users are familiar with launching a startup, and they’ve got contacts in the media who help with publicity.
 That doesn’t mean you can’t emulate them.
 Know any bloggers or journalists who covered an earlier product of yours with positive reviews?
-Draft an email to get their attention about the new launch and send them along on launch day.
+Draft an email to get their attention about the new launch and send it to them on launch day.

 Final Thoughts & Advice